-- Listarlas it's simple.
-I might include those highlights that we can draw recommendations that have made us throughout our career here (and academic).
+- List them it's simple.
+I may include here those highlights that we can draw from recommendations that have been made to us throughout our professional career (academic).

-- You communicate it's key.
-Where? our CV, in our elevator pitch, in our bio Twitter, Facebook, Linkedin extract ... and -how not- in our personal story.
-And if we have our own website, ¡Bingo!
+- Communicate them it's key.
+Where? on our CV, in our elevator pitch, on our Twitter bio, Facebook, Linkedin extract... and - how can not- in our personal account.
+And if we have our own website, Bingo!

-- capitalize It is more complex.
-If we work in a large company, put the radar to offers of jobs that require these strengths.
-Small business or are unemployed action is slower, since many of the bids do not reach the labor market, so it will be good idea to think about creating a blog and be constant in publications.
+- Capitalize on them it's something more complex.
+If we work in a large company, let's put the radar on job offerings that require those strengths.
+In small businesses or if we're out of work, action is slower, because many of the offers don't reach the job market, so it's a good idea to think about creating a blog and being consistent in posts.

-I hope you were helpful in the article..
-If it has been so, Thank you for commenting and sharing!
+I hope you found the article helpful..
+If so,, Thank you for commenting and sharing it!

 Stock Photos from Lightspring / Shutterstock